ezzatron/php-error-handler/error-handler.md

 ## 2. Specification

-- The error handler MUST throw an exception when an error occurs unless stated otherwise by this document.
+- The error handler MUST throw an exception when an error occurs, unless stated otherwise by this document.
-- Exceptions thrown MUST be of type [\ErrorException] or a subclass thereof.
+- Exceptions thrown MUST be of type [\ErrorException], or a subclass thereof.
 - The error handler MUST NOT halt execution.
 - The error handler MUST NOT throw an exception if the error's severity is `E_DEPRECATED` or `E_USER_DEPRECATED`.
 - The error handler MUST NOT throw an exception if the error control operator (`@`) is in use.
-- The error handler SHOULD NOT log errors, or perform other performance-intensive operations if the error control operator (`@`) is in use.
+- The error handler SHOULD NOT log errors, or perform other performance-intensive operations, if the error control operator (`@`) is in use.
 - The exception methods `getSeverity()`, `getMessage()`, `getFile()`, and `getLine()` MUST return identical values to those passed to the error handler.